 Contract Standing Orders;

-Our dedicated Contract and Supplier Management team work to ensure standardised supplier performance management across Police Scotland whilst remaining focussed on tracking the benefits of our commercial agreements.
+Our dedicated Contract and Supplier Management team work to ensure standardised supplier performance management across Police Scotland, together with providing a main point of contact for supplier issues whilst remaining focussed on tracking the benefits of our commercial agreements.

 The team will engage with existing and new suppliers, including SME’s, and work to achieve public sector Social Value objectives, including sustainability and environmental goals.